torchnyu/blog/_posts/2020-07-08-humanities-and-cs.md

 "subjectively, when I deploy, I feel like Docker is the best way to do it".

+It's tempting to avoid the humanities, to denigrate it, because of its lack of objectivity.
+Instead I urge the opposite---learn as much as you can from the humanities and its subjectivity.
+It will help you in your work and in your life.

 # You Already Study Humanities

 This may come as a shock, but as a person living in the world, you are